Hydradox/NodeJS-Speed-Test/README.md

 # NodeJS-Speed-Test
-Simple program to test upload speed in a Node JS server
+Simple program to test upload speed in a Node JS server.

+Web application will open in port 3000.
+If you need another port, change it in index.js file

 ## Installation

+*!!
+THIS PROGRAM IS IN DEVELOPMENT, IT MAY NOT WORK PROPERLY !!*

 Clone the repository to your local machine
 ```sh